 How you arrive at the high-fidelity prototype is largely down to designer preference and feature/product complexity.
 If I have a good design system at hand and the complexity is low I might feel confident to jump straight into the high-fidelity design work.
 If complexity is high then I might start with flowcharts, sketches, mind maps, greyscale wireframes or any other combination of techniques that I feel is suitable.

 Ideally you want real users to test the prototype who are as close to your target market profile as possible and you want to be able to see them interacting with what you’ve designed, whether via screenshare or by sitting next to them.
 I find that an initial round of 3 -5 users is sufficient to identify any glaring issues.
 If there are some real blockers that those testers all pick up on then you want to try and resolve those before doing anymore tests, which is why I’m hesitant to schedule a large group of testers initially.

-There’s no point designing a fantastic solution if you just don’t have the technical capacity to implement it so somebody on your engineering team needs to answer the question: do we have the capability and resources to build it?
+There’s no point designing a fantastic solution if you just don’t have the technical capacity to implement it so somebody on your engineering team needs to answer the question: do we have the capability to build it?

 There’s plenty of details that I intentionally left out of this article for brevity.
 This is just an outline of some of the steps you may want to take to ensure you are following a thorough and considerate design process.
 I hope it’s useful.